ianptaylor/ianptaylor.github.io/gatharam.md

 ### Monument of Heroes

-Current level: 0
+Current level: 1
+Current benefit: New characters can start at a level of the player's highest level character (maximum level 4).
-Cost to upgrade: 150 gp, 1 downtime action
+Cost to upgrade: 750 gp, 1 downtime action
-Benefit of upgrade: New characters can start at a level of the player's highest level character (maximum level 4).
+Benefit of upgrade: New characters can start at a level of the player's highest level character (maximum level 10).

 ### The Temple of Banem

-Current level: 0
+Current level: 1
+Current benefit: All potions: 10% discount.
+Downtime action: Service.
+Potions for sale: Potion of Healing, Potion of Greater Healing.
-Cost to upgrade: 150 gp, 1 downtime action
+Cost to upgrade: 750 gp, 1 downtime action
-Benefit of upgrade: All potions: 10% discount.
+Benefit of upgrade: All potions: 15% discount.
 New potion for sale: Greater Healing.
 New downtime action: Service - gain a potion of healing.